-While the resources below are intended to provide districts and schools the guidance and additional resources they need to effectively engage in the turnaround planning process, ESE's Statewide System of Support (SSoS) regional assistance staff are available to provide support to schools engaged in this important work.
-You can reach out to leaders of the Coastal, West/Central, or Strategic Transformation regions to access these supports.
+While the resources below are intended to provide districts and schools with the guidance and additional resources they need to effectively engage in the sustainable improvement planning process, DESE's Statewide System of Support (SSoS) regional assistance staff are available to provide support to schools engaged in this important work.
+School and district leaders can reach out to members of the Coastal or West/Central regions to access these supports.

-A note for schools only designated as requiring assistance or intervention for one or more student groups among the lowest performing five percent of subgroups statewide (as measured by the subgroup percentile) we recommend that you use this full set of guidance in developing a plan, focused throughout on analyzing data, selecting strategies, and monitoring progress towards improving academic outcomes for students in those subgroups.
+For schools above the 10th percentiles, but require assistance or intervention for having one or more student groups among the lowest performing five percent of subgroups statewide (as measured by the subgroup percentile) we recommend that you use this full set of guidance in developing a plan and pay particular focus on analyzing data, selecting strategies, and monitoring progress towards improving academic outcomes for students in identified student groups.